taburetkin/yaff-entitybuilder/README.md

 ## builderConfig
 **shouldThrow**: boolean, default: false
 Defines the behavior of `build()` for wrong arguments.

+## normalizeBuildOptions(arg, invokeArgs, invokeContext)
+Tries to normalize given argument to `buildOptions`.
+If fails will return `undefined`.

 ## invokeValue(value, invokeArgs, invokeContext)
 Invokes value with provided invokeArgs and invokeContext and return its value in case if its a function and not one of knownCtors otherwise returns value as is.